jimhigson/ffmpeg.js-XL/README.md

 ```

 Note that:
+* in the above example, the file is never read entirely into memory.
+Ffmpeg will read it a little bit at a time to do the
+conversion.
+Only the output is written to `MEMFS`.
-* you can't put `ffmpeg` into your worker without wrapping since you need to pass it non-serialisable callback functions
+* you can't put `ffmpeg` into your worker without wrapping it in a file like `ffmpegWorker.ts` since you need to pass it non-serialisable callback functions

 ## Build instructions